 Air Canada requires you to be present at the boarding gate at least 15 minutes before flight departure, with the following exception: 30 minutes before the flight in Tel Aviv, Israel, Algiers, Algeria, and Casablanca, Morocco.

 On Air Canada flights, passengers who have requested wheelchair assistance are invited to board first.
-They are followed by passengers who are eligible for Priority Boarding (zones 1 and 2, e.g. passengers travelling in Business Class, Premium Economy Class, Premium Rouge or on a Latitude fare, Altitude Super Elite and Elite members, etc.).
-Prior to commencing general boarding (zones 3-5), pre-board customers (i.e. those travelling with children under age 6 and those requiring a little more time to settle in or carrying a musical instrument) are given the opportunity go on board.
+They are followed by passengers who are eligible for Priority Boarding (zones 1 and 2, e.g. passengers traveling in Business Class, Premium Economy Class, Premium Rouge or on a Latitude fare, Altitude Super Elite, and Elite members, etc.).
+Prior to commencing general boarding (zones 3-5), pre-board customers (i.e. those traveling with children under age 6 and those requiring a little more time to settle in or carrying a musical instrument) are given the opportunity to go on board.